esride-cgo/test/TEST.md

 ﻿## Purpose
-Provide assistence to occasional users to deal with Sentinel data in a local ArcGIS Desktop environment by means of two Python Toolbox tools and common ArcGIS Desktop experience:
+Provide assistance to occasional users to deal with Sentinel data in a local ArcGIS Desktop environment by means of two Python Toolbox tools and common ArcGIS Desktop experience:

 1. **Search** Data Hub Services' (DHuS) product catalog for Sentinel-2 L1C products according to given criteria (in particular spatiotemporal constraints and cloud cover limit).
   The search results are stored into a local product catalog (raster catalog) acting as a controllable cache (for product metadata and previews).